Powder Snow

 The rates for Iwanai cat skiing have gone up significantly in recent years.
 It’s more expensive than other day Niseko cat skiing, although you generally get more skiing and snowboarding.

 It’s a fraction difficult to compare value for money on a global scale because it depends on the currency exchange.
-As of 2023, Iwanai cat skiing is pricier than USA cat skiing, but the Hokkaido snow is much better.
-The rates are higher than Canadian cat skiing per diem, even though the Iwanai terrain is much much smaller.
+In 2024, Iwanai cat skiing was cheaper than USA cat skiing because of the exchange rate whilst the rates were higher than Canadian cat skiing per diem, even though the Iwanai terrain is much smaller.
 All in all, the value comes from the increased chance of getting fresh powder.
 If you can afford a Niseko ski vacation, then it’s money well spent on pursuing Hokkaido powder joy and escaping the tracked out slopes of Niseko Resort!

 |